Durga-ojha/Nandini-demo-project/README.md

 # Nandini-demo-project
-this is a demo class for git &amp; github class
+This is a demo class for git &amp; github class.